rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 });
 {{< /highlight >}}

-Basically these are the essentials about validation and error handling with GraphQL in Apollo Server.
-The validation can happen on a database (model) level or on a business logic level (resolvers).
+These are the essentials for validation and error handling with GraphQL in Apollo Server.
+Validation can happen on a database (model) level or on a business logic level (resolvers).
 It can happen on a directive level too (see exercises).
-If there is an error, GraphQL and Apollo Server will format it into an appropriate format which is well known for GraphQL clients.
-If you want to format your errors, you can do it globally in Apollo Server as well.
-This section has shown you the basics about error handling and validation for GraphQL servers.
-You can read up the more material from the exercises to dive deeper into the topic.
+If there is an error, GraphQL and Apollo Server will format it to work with GraphQL clients.
+You can also format errors globally in Apollo Server.

 ### Exercises:

-* add further validation rules to your database models
+* Add more validation rules to your database models
-  * read more about validation in the Sequelize documentation
+  * Read more about validation in the Sequelize documentation
-* read more about {{% a_blank "Error Handling with Apollo Server" "https://www.apollographql.com/docs/apollo-server/v2/features/errors.html" %}}
+* Read more about {{% a_blank "Error Handling with Apollo Server" "https://www.apollographql.com/docs/apollo-server/v2/features/errors.html" %}}
- * get to know the different custom errors in Apollo Server
+ * Get to know the different custom errors in Apollo Server
-* read more about {{% a_blank "GraphQL field level validation with custom directives" "https://blog.apollographql.com/graphql-validation-using-directives-4908fd5c1055" %}}
+* Read more about {{% a_blank "GraphQL field level validation with custom directives" "https://blog.apollographql.com/graphql-validation-using-directives-4908fd5c1055" %}}
-  * read more about {{% a_blank "custom schema directives" "https://www.apollographql.com/docs/apollo-server/v2/features/directives.html" %}}
+  * Read more about {{% a_blank "custom schema directives" "https://www.apollographql.com/docs/apollo-server/v2/features/directives.html" %}}

 {{% chapter_header "Apollo Server: Authentication" "apollo-server-authentication" %}}

-Authentication in GraphQL is a popular topic, because there is no opionated way of doing it, but many people need it for their applications.
+Authentication in GraphQL is a popular topic.
+There is no opionated way of doing it, but many people need it for their applications.
 GraphQL itself isn't opionated about authentication since it is only a query language.
-If you want to have authentication in GraphQL, the implementation with GraphQL mutations is up to you.
-In this section, we will go through a minimalistic approach on how to add authentication to your GraphQL server.
+If you want authentication in GraphQL, consider using GraphQL mutations.
+In this section, we use a minimalistic approach to add authentication to your GraphQL server.
 Afterward, it should be possible to register (sign up) and login (sign in) a user to your application.
-The previously used `me` user will be the authenticated user then.
+The previously used `me` user will be the authenticated user.

-In preparation for the authentication mechanism with GraphQL, you have to extend the user model in the *src/models/user.js* file.
-The user has to have a email address (as unique identifier) and a password.
-Both, email address and username (another unique identifier) can be used to sign in a user to the application.
-That's why both properties were also used for the user's `findByLogin()` method.
+In preparation for the authentication mechanism with GraphQL, extend the user model in the *src/models/user.js* file.
+The user needs an email address (as unique identifier) and a password.
+Both email address and username (another unique identifier) can be used to sign in to the application, which is why both properties were used for the user's `findByLogin()` method.

 {{< highlight javascript "hl_lines=13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29" >}}
 ...